biodash/biodash.github.io/content/codeclub/S05E05/index.md

 ------------------------------------------------------------------------

-## Interlude: File paths
+## Interlude: File locations

 In the above example, we simply provided a file name.
-This code therefore assumes that the file is present in your current R "working directory". [^1] If the file is located elsewhere, that code will fail: *readr* will *not* look for a file with this name across your entire computer.
+This code therefore assumes that the file is present in your current R "working directory" [^1].
+If the file is located elsewhere, that code will fail: *readr* will *not* look for a file with this name across your entire computer.

 <div class="alert alert-note">